EFT strings and dualities in 4d $\mathcal{N}=1$: Introduction

 The goal of this paper is to explore this fascinating constraint in greater depth.
 We will extend the analysis of \cite{Lanza:2021udy} by testing \eqref{scal} along more general infinite distance trajectories and for \emph{all} towers of states (not just the leading one) in a wide range of 4d $\mathcal{N}=1$ string compactifications.
 To this end, we will use the techniques recently developed in \cite{Calderon-Infante:2020dhm,Etheredge:2022opl,Etheredge:2024tok,Calderon-Infante:2023ler} to perform a global analysis of tower behavior along various trajectories by computing their scalar charge-to-mass ratio vectors $\vec\zeta=-\vec\partial_\phi \log m$ and constructing the convex hull of these vectors.

 This tower convex hull encodes how different limits and towers fit together globally in the moduli space.
 It also provides information about the microscopic interpretation of the various perturbative descriptions that emerge in asymptotic corners of the moduli space, and the dualities connecting them.
 For each string theory setup studied in \cite{Lanza:2021udy}, we will classify and plot the convex hull of the towers of states, the species scale and the EFT strings, identifying the dual theory emerging in each case.
-This way, we will provide a more systematic description of the dualities arising in 4d $\mathcal{N}=1$ string theory compactifications and how different duality frames fit together in the moduli space.
+Here we will not aim to provide rigorous proofs for the population of the towers of states, which is still even a topic of current research in the highly supersymmetric cases \cite{Hattab:2025aok,Monnee:2025msf,Baines:2025upi}, but simply study the scaling behaviour of the masses and use this to determine the implied structure of dualities across moduli space.
+This way, we will provide a new way to describe systematically the dualities arising in 4d $\mathcal{N}=1$ string theory compactifications, since the convex hull of the towers directly inform us on how different duality frames should fit together in the moduli space.
+Since many of these $\mathcal{N}=1$ dualities are largely unknown, we hope this can provide interesting targets for future research to yield further evidence for the dualities implied by the Distance conjecture in this work.
 Along the way, we will also learn new features about the sliding behavior of $\zeta-$vectors as we move in the moduli space, as well as uncover new bounds for $w$ in \eqref{scal}.\\

 To our surprise and delight, we will find that the Integer Scaling Relation \eqref{scal} is even more general than previously anticipated: it holds for any multi-field trajectory associated with an EFT string flow (including non-elementary ones) and applies to all (sub)leading towers of states below the species scale that generate the tower convex hull.
 Taking this into account, the Integer Scaling Relation implies that the $\zeta$-vectors of all such towers lie on the lattice generated by the EFT string $\zeta$-vectors.
 This suggests a deeper connection between EFT strings and the UV towers of states, potentially tied to the existence of dualities and approximate global symmetries, which is yet to be understood.\\